Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-custom-domain.md

-# Using a Custom Domain for your Customer Portal
+# Configuring a Custom Domain for your Customer Portal

 :::warning
 This document provides preliminary information that is not yet production ready, both the functionality and this content is under active development